Stacy Taylor, LCSW

 Given Berkeley's reputation as a drug mecca, what happened?
 What happened was the 60s and 70s.

-By the 1980s, a lot of people were burned out on the drug scene.
+After the ravages of the 60s and 70s, by the 1980s, a lot of people were burned out on the drug scene.
 They wanted a calmer and more peaceful life, especially given the horrors of the AIDS epidemic at that time.

 What are my thoughts?
 I am concerned.
 I have worked with three clients in just the last few years who have sustained brain damage from just a one-time use of LSD.